Antarctic Treaty issue: Design

 The stamp was designed by the acclaimed American postage stamp illustrator Howard Koslow, and was notable as his first postage stamp design.
 It features a map of Antarctica in white, set on a field of blue, which was adapted from the logo design used on documents of the treaty's consultative meetings.
 Earlier, in 1965, the Special Committee on Antarctic Research of the International Council of Scientific Unions had called for stamps commemorating the decennial of the treaty to prominently feature the map of Antarctica.
 Due to competing territorial claims in Antarctica, the simplicity of a map-centered design was considered a matter of political importance.

 The stamp has an eight cents face value.

 Related stamps

 In addition to the United States, other state parties to the Antarctic Treaty also issued commemorative stamps on its ten-year anniversary.

 In 1991, on the thirtieth anniversary of the Antarctic Treaty, the United States issued another stamp commemorating the Antarctic Treaty.
 Howard Koslow returned to design the fifty-cent, airmail, stamp which depicted USCGC Glacier near Ross Island.

+Emblem of the Antarctic Treaty

+After the design found on the stamp was employed as an emblem of the Antarctic Treaty System informally since the first consultative meeting in 1961, with similar designs found even in the first redaction of the treaty from 1959, the members of the Antarctic Treaty System have adopted it officially in 2002.
+The emblem is used in the form of a flag, among other forms, and it has inspired subsequent designs.
+Officially this emblem represents the Antarctic Treaty System and not the continent itself.